MatteP1/thesis/Tasks.md

   - [x] in -> node
   - [x] x_n -> xn_
   - [x] remove redundant '
   - [x] rewrite with ssreflect (in most places).
-I.e. rewrite /Reach /=.
+I.e. rewrite /Reach /=
   - [x] create queue_case lemma
   - [x] fix indentation
-  - [x] Consider renaming 'pt' to 'ap' for abstract points-to in lockfreeMSQ_hocap and lockAndCCfreeMSQ_hocap.
+  - [x] Consider renaming 'pt' to 'ap' for abstract points-to in lockfreeMSQ_hocap and lockAndCCfreeMSQ_hocap

 - [x] Introduce the notion of linearisation points
 - [x] Point out the linearisation points in the proof outlines

-- [x] Create a section/chapter explaining some of the basic rules (hoare-triples, weakest-precondition, inv-alloc, resource algebra), and also iris in general.
+- [x] Create a section/chapter explaining some of the basic rules (hoare-triples, weakest-precondition, inv-alloc, resource algebra), and also iris in general

-- [x] Mention coq and iris version that the code works with.
+- [x] Mention coq and iris version that the code works with
 - [x] Give an overview of Coq files and how they refer to sections in report.
 Perhaps mention it at beginning/end of each section, or just have an overview in a section (on the coq formalisation)
 - [x] Mention how to compile the files (via _CoqProject and make)